 Call an admission representative today at 877.751.5783 or request more information to learn more about Chamberlain’s MSN FNP program!

-At this time, Chamberlain College of Nursing cannot accept inquiries from the states of Washington D.C., Hawaii, Idaho, Kansas, Louisiana, Minnesota, New York, North Carolina, North Dakota, Oklahoma, Oregon or Washington for the MSN Family Nurse Practitioner Program.
+At this time, Chamberlain College of Nursing cannot accept inquiries from the states of Alabama, Washington D.C., Idaho, Louisiana, Minnesota, New York, North Carolina, North Dakota, Oklahoma, Oregon or Washington for the MSN Family Nurse Practitioner Program.

 Classes start October 26 Call us: 877.751.5783